yaelth/drive/README.md

 ### Listing Files

-The `list` command shows a paginated list of paths on the cloud.
+The `list` command shows a paginated list of files present remotely.

-Run it without arguments to list all files in the current directory:
+Run it without arguments to list all files in the current directory's remote equivalent:

 ```shell
 $ drive list